Your Environment Is Communicating Before You Do

 ronniecanty.com_Objects Communicate Identity Before Words Ever Do

-Objects Communicate Identity Before Words Ever Do
+Objects Signal Identity Before Words Ever Do

-Layout Creates Power Long Before Language Does
+Layout Creates Power Before Anyone Speaks

 Digital Environments Are Doing This Too